Find out about the transitional provisions and regimes in Treasury legislation and our rules that are operating now the transition period has ended.

 - the transitional provision for foreign benchmark administrators

-The TTP does not apply to the transitional provisions and regimes set out above.
+The TTP did not apply to the transitional provisions and regimes set out above.

 Firms need to be compliant with any obligations in accordance with the specific provision or regime, for example they should have made a notification before the transition period ended in relation to the TPR and should be compliant with any rules that apply to persons under any of those provisions or regimes.